fergiemcdowall/search-index/docs/API.md

 const results = await QUERY(query, { DOCUMENTS: true })`
 ```

-#### Combining query verbs
+#### Nesting query verbs

-Query verbs can be combined and nested to create powerful expressions:
+Query verbs can be nested to create powerful expressions:

 ```javascript
 // Example: AND with a nested OR with a nested AND